Three Hanks: Men with Broken Hearts

 Three Hanks: Men with Broken Hearts is a collaborative studio album released by Curb Records in 1996.
 It combines the songs of Hank Williams, who died in 1953, with newly recorded accompanying vocals from his son Hank Williams Jr. and grandson Hank Williams III, the latter of whom makes his recording debut.
 Aside from Hank Williams' songs, this album also features a new song written by Hank Williams Jr. titled "Hand Me Down".
-The album was recorded largely to cover Williams III's child support debts.